nthaberl/dev260_fall_2025/final_project/documentation/README.md

 # Project Title

 > One-sentence summary of what this app does and who it's for.

+A console app for Breath of the Wild players to view, search, and manage cooking recipes using ingredients they have in their campfire.

 ---